My parents built their dream house.

 I shot photos of the family room, bar, and fireplace.
 Remembering my party the summer before grade eight, and my friends pretending to raid that bar.
 Hosting my maternal Baba and Gigi’s 40th wedding anniversary.
 End of March, and it was so warm, people were wearing t-shirts outside.
 Having a sleepover and everyone sleeping on the sectional or floor even though there was a hideabed couch.

 The kitchen with its yellow textured wallpaper.
 Years earlier, the walls were covered with semi-popular 1980s kettle and coffee paper.
 White cupboards, formerly brown.
-Memories of birthday parties, Christmases and Thanksgivings – and everyone scattering to the family room until dessert.
+Memories of birthday parties, Christmases and Thanksgivings – when everyone would scamper to the family room until dessert.
 Surprising a friend with a goodbye party, one of the “Fabulous Four,” when she was moving to Winnipeg, Manitoba.
-Memories of my mom sitting at the kitchen table making her Co-op shopping list.
-And dad taking a loaf of mom’s homemade bread, and frying twisted doughnuts – and we’d dunk them in brown sugar.
+Memories of my mom sitting at the kitchen table making her Co-op shopping list or punching homemade bread dough.
+And dad taking a loaf of mom’s homemade bread dough, and frying twisted doughnuts – and we’d dunk them in brown sugar.

 As a teenager, the now-dining room was a sitting room.
 I remember making a groove in the grey carpet walking back and forth, breaking in my new figure skates.
 Where – as teenagers – my older sister and I couldn’t walk across the sitting room without doing a flip or Axel, dodging my little sister as she blazed around in her walker.